-Target: annual percentage of commercial fishing vessels who use the wharf with Licenses to occupy = 90% e.
+Target: annual percentage of commercial fishing vessels who use the wharf with Licenses to Occupy to be more than 90% e.
 Leasehold properties:

-Target: annual percentage of leasehold properties available for lease = 80% f.
+Target: annual percentage of leasehold properties available for lease to be equal to or more than 80% f.
 Tenant satisfaction:

-Target: Tenant satisfaction with the provision of the company's aged care rental housing greater than or equal to 90%.
+Target: Tenant satisfaction with the provision of the Company's aged care rental housing greater than or equal to 90%.